What Is an M-Shaped Hairline?

 Frequently Asked Questions

-Is an M-shaped hairline genetic?
+What does an M-shaped hairline mean?

-Should I treat an M-shaped hairline early?
+Is an M-shaped hairline rare?